gschmutz/iot-vehicle-tracking-demo/README.md

 Leave this running in the terminal window.

+---
+**Note:** You can shortcut this workshop here by skipping step 1 and publishing directly to Kafka instead of MQTT.
+In that case perform use the following command instead of the one below `docker run trivadis/iot-truck-simulator '-s' 'KAFKA' '-h' $DOCKER_HOST_IP '-p' '9092' '-f' 'JSON' '-vf' '1-49'` and skip to [Step 2](https://github.com/gschmutz/event-driven-microservices-workshop/tree/main/09-vehicle-tracking-application#step-2---using-ksql-to-refine-the-data).

+---

 ## Step 1 - Consume Vehicle Tracking messages from MQTT and send to Kafka

 In this part we will show how we can consume the data from the MQTT broker and send it to a Kafka topic.
 We will be using *Kafka Connect* for that.